compomics/moFF/README.md

 ## Sample data  ##

 The  *sample_folder* contains a resultset for 3 runs of the CPTAC study 6 (Paulovich, MCP Proteomics, 2010).
-These MS2  peptides were identified by MASCOT.
+These MS2  peptides are identified by  X!Tandem and MSGF+ using SearchGUI and then processed by PeptidesShaker .
 The [raw files]( https://goo.gl/ukbpCI) for this study are required to apply moFF to the sample data.

 ---